KiboOst/php-devoloDHC/localConnection/localphpdevoloAPI.md

 - Note them in your script or in a config file you include before creating DevoloDHC().

 - To directly connect to your DHC box, you will need its local IP on your network.
-You can also put a dyndns adress if you have set some NAT/PAT to it.
+You can also put a dyndns address if you have set some NAT/PAT to it.

 ```php
 require($_SERVER['DOCUMENT_ROOT']."/path/to/phpDevoloAPI.php");